cfloisand/FSCoronaKnob/README.md

 Requires iOS SDK 7.0+ and ARC.

+## Installation
+Simply download this repository and copy _FSCoronaKnob.h_ & _FSCoronaKnob.m_ into your project.

 ## Usage
 Initialize a corona knob with a size and a delegate if desired:
 ```